 Haemorrhoids

 Haemorrhoids - also known as piles - are small swellings inside and around the anus.
-While they are usually asymptomatic, they can sometimes present themselves to be itchy, uncomfortable or painful.
-For these cases, treatments can be sought to help reduce the inflammation and ease the discomfort or pain they may inflict.
+While they are usually asymptomatic, they can sometimes present as itchy, uncomfortable, or painful.
+For these cases, treatments can be sought to help reduce the inflammation and ease the discomfort or pain they may cause.

 View treatments Read more Learn how we work